openai/openai-agents-python: OpenAI Agents Python: What Builders Should Test First

 Is openai agents python safe to use with private data?

-Not until the reader verifies permissions, network access, storage behavior, license terms, and any external services.
-Popularity does not prove privacy safety.
-Start with public sample data and a disposable workspace.
+Treat openai-agents-python as unsafe for private data until permissions, network access, storage behavior, license terms, and external services are clear.
+Start with public sample data and keep the test workspace disposable.

 Does 25,479 stars mean openai agents python is production-ready?

-No. Stars show attention and bookmarking.
-Production readiness needs fresher evidence: releases, issues, security posture, docs quality, maintainers, tests, and a small task that matches the reader's real workflow.
+No. Stars show attention, bookmarks, and curiosity.
+Production readiness for openai-agents-python needs fresher evidence: recent releases, responsive maintainers, clear issues, reproducible examples, security posture, and a test that matches the reader's own workflow.

-Refresh the GitHub stars, latest release, license, README install path, model or API support, pricing-sensitive claims, and any security or data-access claim.
-The current source snapshot was verified 2026-04-28.
+Refresh openai-agents-python's stars, latest release, license, README install path, model or API support, pricing-sensitive claims, and any security or data-access claim on publication day.
+If a claim cannot be refreshed, present it as a question rather than a recommendation.